Loretta Goggi: The eighties

-In the 1987-88 tv season, Goggi conducted a late afternoon program called Ieri Goggi e Domani in which she presented her new album, Donna io donna tu.
+In the 1987–88 TV season, Goggi conducted a late afternoon program called Ieri Goggi e Domani in which she presented her new album, Donna io donna tu.

-The big success of the transmission cause the early closure of the direct competitor program Ciao Enrica conducted by Enrica Bonaccorti on Canale 5 at the same hour, and make Loretta Goggi win the Telegatto as Female television personality of the year.
+The big success of the transmission caused the early closure of the direct competitor program Ciao Enrica conducted by Enrica Bonaccorti on Canale 5 at the same hour, and make Loretta Goggi win the Telegatto as Female television personality of the year.

-In the following season 1988-89 it was the turn of the midday program, Via Teulada 66, always broadcast on Rai 1, in which she also presented her new album, Punti di vista; although the results obtained by the program are below expectations, in spring 1989 Goggi always won the TV Oscar as Female TV personality of the year.
+In the following season 1988–89 it was the turn of the midday program, Via Teulada 66, always broadcast on Rai 1, in which she also presented her new album, Punti di vista; although the results obtained by the program were below expectations, in spring 1989 Goggi always won the TV Oscar as Female TV personality of the year.